Intolerable Cruelty: Production

 Initially the screenplay was attached to Ron Howard and then Jonathan Demme, who had planned to cast Julia Roberts and Hugh Grant in the lead roles.
 After their planned film of James Dickey's novel To The White Sea fell through, the Coens signed to direct the movie and dug out their original script to work with.
 Filming began on 20 June 2002 after being delayed due to George Clooney's schedule.
 Most of the film was shot around Beverly Hills; some was filmed in Las Vegas during a week at the end of production.
-With a budget of $60 million, it is the most expensive film directed by the Coens.
+With a budget of $60 million, it was the most expensive film directed by the Coens at that time.

+Frequent collaborator and storyboard artist J. Todd Anderson served as second unit director, which earned him membership in the Directors Guild of America.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 75% based on 187 reviews, with an average rating of 6.80/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 76% based on 188 reviews, with an average rating of 6.80/10.
 The website's critical consensus reads, "Though more mainstream than other Coen films, there are still funny oddball touches, and Clooney and Zeta-Jones sizzle like old-time movie stars."
-Metacritic assigned the film a weighted average score of 71 out of 100, based on 40 critics, indicating "generally favorable reviews."
+Metacritic assigned the film a weighted average score of 71 out of 100, based on 40 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.